I tried image analysis with the multimodal capabilities of Foundation Models

 }

 Also, don't forget to add the image to be analyzed to .xcassets.
-Here, we use a photo of the Wada family's beloved dog "Maronii."
+Here, I'll use a photo of the Wada family's beloved dog, "Maronii."

-It was taken during a walk in the park, and it's a photo of me wearing a green T-shirt while holding Maronii.
-I wonder what kind of response will be generated when this photo is analyzed.
+It's a photo taken during a walk in the park, with me wearing a green T-shirt and holding Maronii.
+I wonder what kind of answer will be generated when this photo is analyzed.

 Step 2: Creating a Session

-Retrieve the device's default model with SystemLanguageModel.default.
-Check whether it is available using isAvailable before using it.
+Get the device's default model with SystemLanguageModel.default.
+Check availability with isAvailable before using it.
 All subsequent code will be added inside action1().

 // Check if the device supports Apple Intelligence